Police looking for mother of newborn boy abandoned outside Massachusetts home

 The Safe Haven Act of Massachusetts (2004) allows a parent to legally surrender newborn infants 7 days old or younger at a hospital, police station, or manned fire station without facing criminal prosecution.

 “If you do choose to drop an infant off at a firehouse or a police station, please knock on the door.
 No questions asked, we’re not judgmental or anything like that.
-We just want to make sure that everybody’s safe,” said Springfield Fire Captain Drew Piemonte.
+We just want to make sure that everybody’s safe,” Springfield Fire Captain Drew Piemonte said.

 Each state in the U.S. has its own version of a Safe Haven law, but age and designated locations differ.
 Just over the state line in Connecticut, an infant must be 30 days or younger and can only be brought to a hospital.